 Tuition + Tuition Assistance

 Hamlin Robinson School is committed to making its program accessible to families who find it difficult to pay 100% of tuition.
-To help manage the cost, Hamlin Robinson School has a financial assistance program that offers funds to qualifying families.
-Last year, HRS extended financial assistance to over 24% of its student body.
-HRS financial assistance awards range from approximately 10% up to 95% of tuition.
+To help manage the cost, Hamlin Robinson School has a tuition assistance program that offers funds to qualifying families.
+Last year, HRS extended tuition assistance to over 24% of its student body.
+HRS tuition assistance awards range from approximately 10% up to 95% of tuition.

 Tuition + Fees